mitogen-hq/mitogen/docs/ansible.rst

   artificial serialization, causing slowdown equivalent to `task_duration * num_targets`.
 This will be fixed soon.

-* Asynchronous job time limits are not implemented.

 * "Module Replacer" style modules are not supported.
 These rarely appear in practice, and light web searches failed to reveal many examples of them.